zloether/CTFd-config/README.md

 ## Configuration Decisions
- - Uses SQLite, not a real database like MySQL/MariaDB
+ - Uses MySQL backend

 ## Pre-requisites
+ - MySQL server must be available.
+See this project for help: [https://github.com/zloether/MySQL-config](https://github.com/zloether/MySQL-config)
  - Ansible must be installed on your control host (probably your computer).
     Ubuntu or Mint:
     ```